victorbrun/plotis/README.md

 \end{document}
 ```

-Because you want to version control the figures in this huge Latex project, `figures/sinus_curve.png` does not exist in the repo (as it is of a non-plain text image format).
-Luckely, you have already written the logic using `plotis` (the code in above example) needed to produce the figure `sinus_curve.png`.
-As the result produced by running the `plotis` code, `fig1/data.csv` and `fig1/run.py`, is enough to produce the code, you can create a Makefile which will run the plotting script `fig1/run.py` and subsequently move the produced image to the appropriate folder in you Latex project.
-The Makefil follows as:
+Since you want to version control the figures in this huge LaTeX project, `figures/sinus_curve.png` does not exist in the repository (as it is a non-plain text image format).
+Fortunately, you have already written the logic using `plotis` (the code in the above example) needed to produce the figure `sinus_curve.png`.
+The result produced by running the `plotis` code, `fig1/data.csv`, and `fig1/run.py`, is sufficient to recreate the figure.
+You can create a Makefile to run the plotting script `fig1/run.py` and subsequently move the produced image to the appropriate folder in your LaTeX project.
+The Makefile is as follows:
 ```make
 all: | plotgen move pdflatex
 	# Executes below targets in the following order